Geetur/Bang-PL/README.md

 ## Running Bang Code
-Although somewhat bush-league, just change the file path in bang\__main__.py; after that, you can either do "python -m bang" if you didnt create a venv and install -e . or if you did, just type "bang."
+Although somewhat bush-league, just change the file path in bang\__main__.py; after that, you can either do "python -m bang" if you didnt create a venv and install -e . or if you did, just type "bang".

 ```